PostHog/meta/requests-for-comments/2025-02-25-query-migrations.md

 ## Problem statement

-_Who are we building for, what are their needs (include example cases), why is this important?_

 We'd like to evolve the [query schema](https://github.com/PostHog/posthog/blob/master/frontend/src/queries/schema/index.ts) while keeping backwards compatibility for existing queries.

 ## Context

-_What are our competitors doing, what are the technical constraints, what are customers asking for, what does the data tell us, are there external motivations (e.g. launch week, enterprise contract)?_

 Queries are persisted in various places: